georgerichardson/open_crumb/README.md

 # Open Crumb
-The open source bread project.
+The open source bread project for scientific bakers.

 ## What is this?
 Open Crumb is a project to collect and analyse information about bread baking from all over the world, with particular emphasis on those using natural yeasts (sourdough).

-Users can start to record their baking recipes, results, yeast cultures and flours to contribute to the project and keep track of their own baking.
+Users can record their baking recipes, results, yeast cultures and flours to contribute to the project and keep track of their own baking.

 There are a whole bunch of different factors that affect how a loaf of bread turns out.
 By collecting this information and making it open, the tech-minded baking community can use methods like machine learning and visualisations to understand what role these influences play.